ChillFish8/cfavml/cfavml/src/export_docs/agg_horizontal_sum.md

-Performs a horizontal sum of all elements in vector `a` of size `dims` returning the total.
+Performs a horizontal sum of all elements in vector `a` returning the total.

 ### Pseudocode